commoncrawl/cc-downloader/README.md

 unzip cc-downloader-[VERSION]-[ARCH]-[OS].zip
 ```

-This will extract the binary, the licenses and the readme file **in the current folder**.
+This will extract the binary, the licenses and the `README.md` file **in the current folder**.
 After extracting the binary, you can run it by executing the following command:

 ```bash
 ./cc-downloader